sktime/tserve/README.md

 ## Server behavior and options

-A bare `fomo serve` loads nothing.
-Name registry ids as leftover positionals (`fomo serve chronos-bolt ttm-r3`) or with `--model`;
+A bare `fomo serve` still loads `naive`.
+Name extra registry ids as leftover positionals (`fomo serve chronos-bolt ttm-r3`) or with `--model`;
 `--models-dir` for selected sktime `.zip` files, `--host` and `--port` to change the binding, and `--log-level` to change verbosity.
-The image default that loads `naive` is not the Python or CLI default.

 `GET /health` checks process liveness. `GET /models` lists loaded ids.
 `GET /stats` reports process and per-model metrics.
 See the